jameszjwchang/jameszjwchang.github.io/blog/_posts/2025-03-06-hello-world.md

 # Hello World

 Hello!
 This is my first blog post.
-Welcome to my personal website where I share my experiences with music, development, art, and other interests.
+Welcome to my personal website!
+Here, I'll share things that I do and things that I find interesting.

-I've created this blog as a way to document my journey and share my thoughts with others who might be interested in similar topics.
-Here, you'll find content about:

-- My musical performances and compositions
-- Development projects I'm working on
-- Art and creative explorations
-- Chess strategies and games
-- Rubik's cube solving techniques
-- Book recommendations and reviews

-I hope you enjoy following along with my adventures!
+I hope you enjoy following along!